nexiality/documentation/release/nexial-core-v2.8.changelog.md

 #### Fixes
 - [`nexial-project-inspector`](../userguide/BatchFiles#nexial-project-inspector): code fix to consider encrypted data variables.
 Also minor update to inspector report (HTML).
 - enforce uniqueness of activity names within single scenario to avoid confusion and runtime error.
+This also clarifies PASS/FAIL tallies in the execution summary report and email notifications.
 - enforce activity name must not be spaces only (avoid busy finger or typo).

 #### Improvements